dave45678/Lesson15/IntroToSpringBoot/Lesson00.md

 	* Run the installer application (accept the defaults for any questions)

 5. Just to be on the safe side, reboot your machine

+## What's Going On
+The software you are downloading are the things you will need to write, compile and deploy java applications from your own machine.

+### Writing your code
+The software that is used to write Java programs and especially Spring Boot programs is an IDE or Integrated Development Environment.
+The leading IDE for Java is Eclipse (which is available at www.eclipse.org).
+But the best IDE for Java, in my opinion, is IntelliJ IDEA (which is available at www.jetbrains.com/idea).
+If you are a student, you can get IntelliJ IDEA for a year for free, but if not, you can work through the exercises in this book by using the 14-day demo version.

+### Compiling your code
+In order to compile Java programs on your machine, you will need to download the JDK or Java Development Kit.
+This software is available on the Oracle website at www.oracle.com.
+You will need to install the proper JDK for your machine and reboot it before you will be able to get any of the lessons to work.

+## Deploying your code
+To save your code and move completed programs to our hosting company, Heroku.com, you need to install the Heroku CLI and git.
+These will make it possible submit your code to source control and to transmit that code to Heroku.